fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

    - Do *not* exceed *8 pages*
    - Do *not* attach a zip of your Java project

-   Submit your report, as a **PDF** file, on Blackboard by **Monday September 11, 2023 at 13:00**.
+   Submit your report, as a **PDF** file, on Blackboard by **Wednesday September 20, 2023 at 13:00** at the latest.

 Dynamic Arrays in Java
 ======================

-This first section focuses on how to implementing the Sequence ADT using *dynamic arrays* in Java (see :doc:`Lecture 2.3
+This first section focuses on how to implement the Sequence ADT using *dynamic arrays* in Java (see lectures :doc:`2.2
-</sequences/dynamic_arrays>`).
+</sequences/arrays>` and :doc:`2.3 </sequences/dynamic_arrays>`).

-The class :code:`no.ntnu.idata2302.lab02.SequenceTest` contains some unit test that can help you.
+The class :code:`no.ntnu.idata2302.lab02.SequenceTest` contains some unit tests that might help you.

 .. exercise:: 2 points
    :label: lab/sequences/insertion
    :nonumber:

-   Implement the `insert` function, which appends the given item at the end.
-If the underlying array is full, it shall resize the array appropriately (multiply the capacity by 2)
+   Implement the `insert` function, which inserts the given item at the given position.
+If the underlying array is full, it shall resize the array appropriately, by doubling its capacity.

    .. code-block:: java